pynadath/psychsim/docs/modeling.rst

 By default, an agent can choose from all of its available actions on every turn.
 However, we may sometimes want to restrict the available action choices based on the current state of the world.
 We will cover how to specify such restrictions in :ref:`sec-legality`.
 As a result, rather than inspecting the :py:attr:`~psychsim.agent.Agent.actions` attribute itself, we typically examine the context-specific set of action choices instead::

-   for action in free.getActions():
+   for action in player.getActions():
       if len(action) == 1:
          print(action['verb'])

 The fragment above illustrates one helpful shortcut for :py:class:`~psychsim.action.ActionSet` instances: you can access fields within the member actions as long as all of the member actions have the same value for that field.
-In other words, ``rejectAndAttack['subject']`` would return ``'Freedonia'``, but ``rejectAndAttack['verb']`` would raise an exception.
+In other words, ``moveAndSave['subject']`` would return ``'Player 1'``, but ``moveAndSave['verb']`` would raise an exception.

 Probability
 -----------